opal/opal.github.io/source/docs/source_maps.md

 `opal-rails` also enables sourcemaps in development so with the standard setup you ready to go.

+### Sinatra

+You can add `Opal::Server` as in the official example: [sinatra/config.ru](https://github.com/opal/opal/blob/0-6-stable/examples/sinatra/config.ru).

+### Opal::Server

+`Opal::Server` implements sourcemaps and can be used alone or with `Rack::Cascade` in conjunction with other apps.

-### in Opal::Server / Opal::Environment
+### Opal::Environment

-Debug mode should be on by default.
+`Opal::Environment` is a bit lower level and doesn't support source maps by itself.